openshift/origin/HACKING.md

     UPSTREAM: <PR number|drop|carry>: <short description>

-`drop` indicates the commit should be removed during the next rebase. `carry` means that the change cannot go into upstream, and we should continue to use it during the next rebase.
+`drop` indicates the commit should be removed during the next rebase. `carry` means that the change cannot go into upstream, and we should continue to use it during the next rebase. `PR number` means that the commit will be dropped during a rebase, as long as that rebase includes the given PR number.

 You can also target repositories other than Kube by setting `UPSTREAM_REPO` and `UPSTREAM_PACKAGE` env vars.  `UPSTREAM_REPO` should be the full name of the Git